Otoliths/SP2000/README.md

 Contributions to this package are welcome.
 The preferred method of contribution is through a GitHub pull request.
 Feel also free to contact us by creating [an issue](https://github.com/Otoliths/sp2000/issues).

+## Acknowledgment

+The development of this [**SP2000**](https://cran.r-project.org/package=SP2000) package was supported by Yunnan University's Research Innovation Fund for Graduate Students.

 ### How to cite this package